Fadyazmy/doi-blog/content/blog/week-10/index.md

 ![Mid-fi mockups](./mid_fi_mockups.png)

 Creating the mid-fi took some time, but it was all worth it.
-I know it doesn't look great, but I'm happy with what I was able to come up with for a mid-fi.
+I know it doesn't look great, but I'm happy that I was able to use Figma to produce a mid-fi mockup.

 I struggled with taking inspiration from the loom video player and also find out a good way to do in-video shopping.
 I think the product highlights in the featured video (Browse view) are too small for a mobile user to see, so I need more time to reflect on solving this issue.